Skip to main content

 Who owns private copy remuneration rights?

 Private copy remuneration rights do not exist in all countries.
-Where they exist, they are usually collected in the form of levies by from recording equipment manufacturers, importers, or distributors.
+Where they exist, they are usually Under copyright law, the right to have payment for the use of a musical work, sound recording, or performance under a statutory license. collected in the form of levies by An organization that acts collectively on behalf of the rights holders it represents and collects and pays remuneration to rights holders. from recording equipment manufacturers, importers, or distributors.

 Visit our page on CMOs to learn more.